darana02/SAR-Sensor-Enclosure-Platform/README.md

 # Hybrid Fabrication Platform for Environmental Sensor Enclosures

-This repository supports the development of a **hybrid fabrication reference platform** exploring the use of 3D printing and laser cutting for modular environmental sensor enclosures, with search-and-rescue–inspired and educational use cases.
+This repository supports the development of a hybrid fabrication reference platform exploring the use of 3D printing and laser cutting for modular environmental sensor enclosures, with search-and-rescue–inspired and educational use cases.

-The project focuses on the **physical integration layer** of sensing systems—airflow design, material selection, sealing strategies, thermal isolation, and sensor compartmentalization—treating the enclosure itself as a first-order system component that directly influences sensor behavior.
+The project focuses on the physical integration layer of sensing systems—airflow design, material selection, sealing strategies, thermal isolation, and sensor compartmentalization—treating the enclosure itself as a first-order system component that directly influences sensor behavior.

-Rather than producing a finished or certified device, this work emphasizes **methodology, iteration, and design tradeoffs**, making enclosure-driven effects visible, testable, and reproducible.
+Rather than producing a finished or certified device, this work emphasizes methodology, iteration, and design tradeoffs, making enclosure-driven effects visible, testable, and reproducible.

 ---